How to Create Your Own Flower Bar

 Tip #4: Avoid trendy flowers.

 I know… peonies and ranunculus are drop-dead gorgeous.
 Florists and growers know it, too, and they charge accordingly.
 So, one easy way to save money is to only buy flowers that are easy to source and always in season.
-For example, roses are readily available year-round, as are carnations, and you can almost always get them for less than $1 per stem.
+For example, roses are readily available year-round, as are carnations and stock, and you can almost always get them for less than $1 per stem.

 Tip #5: Don’t go overboard.